 After a great meal the real Burrs party started!
-There must have been 40 different kinds off treats and special medicine from all over Europe on the tables and I and the rest must have tasted most off them.
-So you can imagine that it did not take to long before some one started to sing!
+There must have been 40 different kinds of treats and special medicine from all over Europe on the tables and I and the rest must have tasted most of them.
+So you can imagine that it did not take to long before someone started to sing!

 Below: Pavel and friends proudly and loudly singing their national anthem!

 I must admit that I was a bit nervous (after all that tasting in large quantities) about my Saturday night lecture, but it turned out to be my finest hour!
-For the last 17 years I have been working on a simple but unknown technique that hides and masks different large wounds on trees.
+For the last 17 years, I have been working on a simple but mostly unknown technique that hides and masks different large wounds on trees.
 With the help off progressing drawings I tried to explain this (as far as we know) unique technique and the many positives reaction and all the questions I got during my presentation proved that my nervousness was not necessary at all!
-The many OOOOS and AAAAAS that I got when I showed the drawings and the pictures off the final end resuld of my technique on my own trees made me realy proud and very happy, because it means that I created and developed a technique that can help every Bonsai enthusiast, be it pro or beginner, to improve there work and their Bonsai!
-During and at the end of my lecture I got a lot off new ideas and possibilities back from the audience and that shows that there is realy no end to all the possibilities of this simple technique!
-So I am all ready looking forward to the next edition of Burrs, so that I and the rest off the gang can hear the outcome off everybody that was here and is about to use my technique on their own trees in many different way’s!!
-In a few weeks time, as promised a wile ago, my technique will first be published by The Art of Bonsai Project forum, I will place a link here and on my blog and on my own karamotto Bonsai website as soon as AoB Forum has posted it online!
-After that first publication is don and it had enough time to be red by their visitors, well than it will be posted on my own Karamotto Bonsai website for all to see and use as they please!!!
-And I realy hope that my technique will open many more possibilities for all Bonsai artist that will use it in the future!
+The many OOOOS and AAAAAS that I got when I showed the drawings and the pictures off the final end result of my technique on my own trees made me really proud and very happy, because it means that I created and developed a technique that can help every Bonsai enthusiast, be it pro or beginner, to improve there work and their Bonsai!
+During and at the end of my lecture I got a lot off new ideas and possibilities back from the audience and that shows that there is really no end to all the possibilities of this simple technique!
+So I am already looking forward to the next edition of Burrs so that I and the rest of the gang can hear the outcome of everybody that was here and is about to use my technique on their own trees in many different ways!!
+In a few weeks time, as promised a while ago, my technique will first be published by The Art of Bonsai Project forum, I will place a link here and on my blog and on my own Karamotto Bonsai website as soon as AoB Forum has posted it online!
+After that first publication is don and it had enough time to be red by their visitors, well then it will be posted on my own Karamotto Bonsai website for all to see and use as they please!!!
+And I really hope that my technique will open much more possibilities for all Bonsai artist that will use it in the future!
 That same evening Tony made a great presentation about the styling of his big Escallonia and his trip that he made to Pavel and to Israel with Ofer!
-And Mikey finished off the evening with his story in picture and words off his trip trough Bonsai wonderland in Japan!
+And Mikey finished off the evening with his story in picture and words of his trip trough Bonsai wonderland in Japan!

-What a amazing night we all had!
+What an amazing night we all had!
 And boy (burp) did the light snacks and refreshments tasted good!!!

 Below: Same night.
-Left Side one off the trees that I did style to the finish and on the right Tony’s new tree !!!!
+Left Side one of the trees that I did style to the finish and on the right Tony’s new tree !!!!

 Below: Even later that same night!
 I was asked to comment on the styling off this Picea by Rob.
 It is shot here from the right so the little mistakes that were made are hard to see from this angles!

-I looked it over and actually for the first time in my teaching years I did it like I always wanted to do, but never realy did!
+I looked it over and actually for the first time in my teaching years I did it like I always wanted to do, but never really did!
 Must be all the alcohol!
 Don’t get me wrong though, I always do tell what I think, but I am always very cautious not to hurt some one’s feelings!
-But this time I tried to explain it in my own way, with the help off arms and legs and imaginary friends!
-First we discussed the top that was styled in a way that it grew to the backside leaning away from the viewer.
-To show why this was wrong I sad something like this: Do you guy’s remember the Hulk when he was angry and made his most muscular pose leaning right in your face?
-They all sad yes, so than I turned my back to the listeners, leaned forward (away from them) and made that angry Hulk pose.
-Than I turned around leaning toward the listeners and made that same pose and than asked: looks quit different doesn’t it???
-Than there was the small but significant problem with the branch in the middle off the tree that pointed right into the viewers face and blocked out the rest off the top off the tree!
-So I stood close to Rob and raised my stretched arm right in his face with open hand (like a stop sign) and asked: what are the colors of my eyes?
-He sad: I cant see them this way!
-I replied: annoying isn’t it?!
-We wend on like this until all small points that could be improved were covered!
+But this time I tried to explain it in my own way, with the help of my arms and legs and imaginary friends!
+First, we discussed the top that was styled in a way that it grew to the backside leaning away from the viewer.
+To show why this was wrong I sad something like this: Do you guy remembers the Hulk when he was angry and made his most muscular pose leaning right in your face?
+They all sad yes, so then I turned my back to the listeners, leaned forward (away from them) and made that angry Hulk pose.
+Then I turned around leaning toward the listeners and made that same pose and then asked: looks quite different, doesn’t it???
+Then there was the small but significant problem with the branch in the middle of the tree that pointed right into the viewers face and blocked out the rest off the top off the tree!
+So I stood close to Rob and raised my stretched arm right in his face with open hand (like a stop sign) and asked: what are the colours of my eyes?
+He said: I cant see them this way!
+I replied: annoying, isn’t it?!
+We went on like this until all small points that could be improved were covered!
 We had a lot of fun this way, but would it be effective?
 Later the next day big Rob came to get me, red face and all excited of anticipation.
 Hans can you come and have a look at my tree again, I rework it?!
 I followed him and this amazing result of his hard work is what I saw:

 Amazingly he got the message from my little role play pantomime and had perfectly corrected all the little mistakes himself!
-I congratulated him and he was realy proud and so was I!
+I congratulated him and he was really proud and so was I!

-PS: Later that Sunday Rob asked me to see if one off the amazing pots that Erik Križovenský brought along would fit his beautiful tree?!
-He placed the tree on the food service counter and the pot in front off it on a lower table.
+PS: Later that Sunday Rob asked me to see if one of the amazing pots that Erik Križovenský brought along would fit his beautiful tree?!
+He placed the tree on the food service counter and the pot in front of it on a lower table.
 And after some shoving to the left and right we both came to the conclusion that it was if they both were specially made for each other!
 So he immediately bought it!
-I am sure that it will be a stunning combo that in just a few more years would not be out off place in any big show!
-Well don Rob!
+I am sure that it will be a stunning combo that in just a few more years would not be out of place in any big show!
+Well, don Rob!
+You are the man!!!

 Below: New friend Mikey with his yamadori juniper that he acquired last year from me when he visited my house with Tony the day after the Noelanders in Belgium.
-Mikey wanted the foliage, that is still hidden behind the trunk in this picture, in frond of that same trunk!
-Now this was a almost straight tree when I got it many years ago and I had bended, purposely broken and twisted it severely over the course off 8 years, so although the wood was very hard and there even was deadwood running along it, I knew that it would bend again!
-And when Enrico told Mikey that it would not be possible to get into his desired space with out splitting it…well than I was even more determent to do it!
-So when Mikey was away to help Tony I secretly applied wed raffia and than placed 2 pieces off thick copper wire lengthwise along the outside off the future curve and than that was covered again with a layer off tightly wrapped raffia.
-And than a thick copper wire were tightly applied over that all in the usual way.
-Than I slowly and carfully started to bring the top underneed and than in front of the trunk, wile all the time praying it would not break!
+Mikey wanted the foliage, that is still hidden behind the trunk in this picture, in front of that same trunk!
+Now, this was an almost straight tree when I got it many years ago and I had bent, purposely broken and twisted it severely over the course off 8 years, so although the wood was very hard and there even was deadwood running along it, I knew that it would bend again!
+And when Enrico told Mikey that it would not be possible to get into his desired space without splitting it…well then I was, even more, determent to do it!
+So when Mikey was a way to help Tony I secretly applied wed raffia and then placed 2 pieces off thick copper wire lengthwise along the outside off the future curve and then that was covered again with a layer of tightly wrapped raffia.
+And then a thick copper wire was tightly applied over that all in the usual way.
+Then I slowly and carefully started to bring the top underneath and then in front of the trunk, while all the time praying it would not break!

-Below: And TADAAA here is the resuld!
-I oiled up the live part and treated the deadwood with lime sulfur for good measures!
-And needles to say that Mickey was over the moon!
-And when I showed the resuld to Enrico, he mumbled someting like: Bastardo!!
-HIHI!
+Below: And TADAAA here is the result!
+I oiled up the live part and treated the deadwood with lime sulphur for good measures!
+And needless to say that Mickey was over the moon!
+And when I showed the result to Enrico, he mumbled something like Bastardo!!
+HIHI! 🙂

 Below: The exciting end result of Jerry his yew!
 For those who have questions about this new angle off this Yew and the lose off that amazing root base when it will be placed in a pot this way?
-Well, a special, one off, pot will be commissioned from Erik Križovenský and he will creat a pot that makes it possible and believable for this tree to be growing on a slanting mountain side!
-So that root base will not be lost, but emphasizes, because now it is realy holding that massive tree from disappearing in the dept below!
-Isn’t that exciting, two Bonsai enthusiast working close to getter to creat a unique Bonsai…that’s the magic of Burrs!
+Well, a special, one-off, pot will be commissioned from Erik Križovenský and he will create a pot that makes it possible and believable for this tree to be growing on a slanting mountainside!
+So that root base will not be lost, but emphasizes, because now it is really holding that massive tree from disappearing in the depth below!
+Isn’t that exciting, two Bonsai enthusiast working close to getter to create a unique Bonsai…that’s the magic of Burrs!